Chapter 9 - Living Under the Hollywood Sign

 I keep saying that unexpected things are the way life partially unfolds.
 In this case, I took the job at Disney to have something to do while I tried to heal my heart and mind.
 There was no Toy Story or the Dali Lama on the horizon when I made that choice.

 Here’s what I learned from this particular unfolding.
-If you make choices that are, to the best of your ability, in alignment with your true hearts wishes (not ego) at any point in the timeline, more times than not these choices can lead to game changers.
+If you make choices that are, to the best of your ability, in alignment with your true self (not ego) at any point in the timeline, more times than not these choices can lead to game changers.
 I am not saying this happens every time.
 Dead ends are a part of the process as well, but with everything I had been through for the last year and half, at some point the future was going to show up and I would move beyond the suffering.
 When I agreed to attend the training however I still didn’t see that future coming.

 El Coyote, Altered States and the Beverly Hills Hotel

 Jane Bay called me to thank me for helping Barry.
 In the next breath she announced she was coming to the training.
 Jane never came to LA, but here she was.
 The next thing that happened is that my old friend Jessica Britt called out of nowhere asked me what I was doing.
 I told her about the training and she announced she was coming.
-For a brief moment please remember I was trying to work it out with Jessica when I met Jane.
+For a brief moment remember I was trying to work it out with Jessica when I met Jane.
 They knew each other, but this was plain strange.

 I had been alone much of the time recently and suddenly my past was showing up.
 My mental and emotional state had improved to the point that I was playing with going out again.
 Unlike before, I had literally been out of any love relationship for all this time.
 It was part of the welcome shift from the old pattern.
 There was one producer at Disney that would have dinner with me sometimes so I asked her to join me for the VIP events when the training was done that Barry got me into.